Andyccs/sport-news-retrieval/README.md

 # If you do not want to crawl and classify, and only want to start solr server and website
 $ sportd start

+# You should only use sportd command in the root directory of this project
 ```

 After running the commands, the application will be deployed to a virtual machine.
 We need to know the ip address of our virtual machine using the following commands: